Check daemon status

 rm .kb/cache/gitkb.sock

-git kb daemon start
+git-kb daemon start

 Each KB instance gets its own daemon and socket — make sure you’re not accidentally sharing a .kb/ directory across users.